semuconsulting/pyubx2/README.md

 The following examples can be found in the `\examples` folder:

+1. `ubxoptions.py` illustrates the various options available for parsing and constructing UBX messages.
 1. `ubxstreamer.py` illustrates how to implement a threaded serial reader for UBX messages using pyubx2.UBXReader.
 1. `ubxfile.py` illustrates how to implement a binary file reader for UBX messages using the pyubx2.UBXReader iterator function.